Unity-Technologies/ml-agents/docs/Basic-Guide.md

 4. Change the **Type of Brain** to **Internal**.
 5. Drag the `<env_name>_<run-identifier>.bytes` file from the Project window of the Editor to the **Graph Model** placeholder in the **Ball3DBrain** inspector window.
-6. Press the Play button at the top of the editor.
+6. Press the :arrow_forward: button at the top of the editor.

 ## Next Steps